pvieito/Blog/_posts/2024-07-08-chatgpt-unprotected-conversations.md

 ---
-title: "ChatGPT for Mac app was storing conversations in an unprotected location"
+title: "ChatGPT for Mac was storing the conversations in an unprotected location"
 lang: en
 ---